DominoKit/domino-jackson/README.md

 </repository>
 ```

-then add the following dependecies to your project pom file
+Add the following dependecies to your project pom file

 ```xml
 <dependency>